AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-custom.md

 ---
 title: Custom
 description: Learn how to create custom preset from the map console and map dashboard.
-Configure a custom output preset in AEM Guides.
+Configure a custom output preset in Experience Manager Guides.
 exl-id: 1bb14411-ec94-4960-92ba-3b2ff7a29932
 feature: Publishing
 role: User